Burke-Lauenroth-Lab/workflow_guidelines/README.md

 There are two types of text editors: (1) Those accessed via the command line and (2) editors with GUIs.

 __Command line editors__ are typically used for quick edits in the terminal.
 Options include nano, vim, and vi.
-Nano has the mist user-friendly interfect.
+Nano has the most user-friendly interface.
 Most all shortcuts are listed at the bottom of the window, there is autotomatic indentation, and many search functions.

  * `git config --global core.editor <editor>`